keycloak/keycloak-quickstarts/extension/user-storage-jpa/README.md

 Integration test of the Quickstart
 ----------------------------------

-1. Make sure you have a Keycloak server running with the installed provider, the `quarkus.properties` file and with an administration user with username `admin` and password `admin` in the `master` realm.
+1. Make sure you have a Keycloak server running with the installed provider, the `keycloak.conf` file and with an administration user with username `admin` and password `admin` in the `master` realm.
 Your Keycloak server should be listening on `http://localhost:8180`.
 You can archive this by running:

 ```
 ./kc.sh start-dev --http-port=8180